Posted on

 On the other hand, Putler is not just a reporting tool but also facilitates the use of different metrics to generate detailed insights and corresponding information.
 Putler aims to help organizations boost their revenue 3x with ease.

-Carry outs tasks and make decisions quickly
+Carry out tasks and make decisions quickly

 Actionable real-time data at your fingertips

 Putler has an intuitive dashboard with hordes of filters that can be applied to generate PayPal Subscription Reports.
-This data can be easily imported to a CSV file to gather real-time information and drive decisions.
+This data can be easily imported into a CSV file to gather real-time information and drive decisions.
 Unlike PayPal, Putler has a quick retrieval process and hundreds of built-in PayPal subscription metrics to customize the report.

 View PayPal subscriptions quickly